 He is a member of the Stephens Scown choir and outside of work he enjoys walking, travelling (both in the UK and abroad) and eating out.

-Chambers 2018 highlights - The "very knowledgeable" Mark Richardson...
+Chambers 2017 - The "very knowledgeable" Mark Richardson...
 Sources attest that he has "an extremely good business head on his shoulders."